 - Keep your cats active with play and food puzzle toys to help prevent obesity.

-- Increase water intake: Increasing water intake help prevent urinary issues in cats.
-You can encourage your cat to drink by providing various resources for water including water fountains, wide and shallow bowls, and having them on each floor in your home.
-Feeding wet food, a canned urinary prescription diet, and adding water to their food helps to provide your cats with more hydration.
+- Increase water intake: Increasing water intake helps prevent urinary issues in cats.
+You can encourage your cat to drink by providing various resources for water including water fountains, wide and shallow bowls, and having water available on each floor in your home.
+Feeding wet food, a canned urinary prescription diet, and adding water to their food easily provides your cats with more water.

-- Enriched Enviorment: It is important to provide multiple and separated key environmental resources which include litter boxes, water, food, hiding spaces, places to perch, resting/sleeping areas, play areas, scratching areas and toys.
-This helps to decrease social tension and competition, decreases territorial motivations, decreases stress and fear, and provides choices which all help to prevent stress and create a safe environment.
+- Enriched environment: It is important to provide multiple and separated key environmental resources which include litter boxes, water, food, hiding spaces, places to perch, resting/sleeping areas, play areas, scratching areas, and toys.
+This helps to decrease social tension and competition, decreases territorial motivations, decreases stress and fear, and provides choices that all help to prevent stress and create a safe environment.

-- Stress Reduction: There are a variety of ways to help decrease stress for your cat.
-Phermones, Feliway and Feliway Multicat, and classical music such as Through a Cats Ear can help create a relaxed cat friendly environment along with an enrichment environment.
+- Stress reduction: There are a variety of ways to help decrease stress for your cat.
+Pheromones, such as Feliway and classical music such as Through a Cat's Ear can help create a relaxed, cat-friendly environment.
 Do your best to provide your cat with a routine and consistent schedule and be aware of the stress caused by changes such as construction in the home, vacation, etc.

-Overall, blood in your cat’s urine can be caused a variety of issues that affect the bladder and urethra in cats.
+Overall, blood in your cat’s urine can be caused by a variety of issues stemming from the bladder and urethra in cats.
 If you ever feel as though your cat is experiencing a urinary tract problem, especially if they are straining to urinate and seem uncomfortable, please seek veterinary attention.

 Feline Lower Urinary Tract Disease.
-Cornell University College Of Veterinary Medicine, 2020
+Feline Health Center, Cornell University College Of Veterinary Medicine.